 I also like the stainless steel filter which has a fine mesh to prevent any tea leaves from escaping and is easy to clean.

-That especially applies to the stylish Pure Zen portable tea infuser thermos, which has been designed especially for the serious tea aficionados.
+If you want to travel or hike with your favorite tea, this stylish Pure Zen portable tea infuser thermos, has been designed especially for the serious tea aficionados.

 With Pure Zen, your loved one can have the perfect cuppa anywhere, whether on the hiking trails or around a beach bonfire.
 It is travel-friendly and leakproof with a travel sleeve for easy carrying.